barklund/mortenbarklund.com/content/blog/today-learned-how-mouse-events-bubble-in-react/index.md

 covercaption: "Bubbles always move the same way, don't they?
 Not in React, they don't!"
 coveralt: "A bubble floating in the air"
 author: barklund
+summary: While researching a related topic, I came across a section in the React documentation for synthetic mouse events about how "_the `onMouseEnter` and `onMouseLeave` events propagate from the element being left to the one being entered instead of ordinary bubbling and do not have a capture phase_".
+What does that even mean?
+Let's explore!
 categories: ["react"]
 tags: ["events", "propagation", "architecture"]